Certificate of Trust: What It Is & How It Works

 Convenience

-A certificate gives your trustee a short, simple document to show financial institutions, attorneys and others as part of their work managing the trust.
-They can then store your official trust documents in a private, secure location.
+A certificate of trust gives the trustee a short, straightforward document to present to financial institutions, attorneys, and other third parties.
+This allows the full trust documents to remain stored in a private, secure location.

 Clarity